-Not only does a metaphor transfer meaning, it can ‘re-frame’ the meaning that the listener currently holds.
-This is why skilled communicators, such as coaches, therapists and leaders, use metaphors to influence change and growth, without experiencing the resistance of a direct approach.
+Not only does a metaphor transfer meaning, but it can also ‘re-frame’ the meaning that the listener currently holds.
+This is why skilled communicators, such as coaches, therapists, and leaders, use metaphors to influence change and growth, without experiencing the resistance of a direct approach.

 “Can you imagine someone learning to shoot basketball hoops”, I said,

 “Some shots they get in but most they miss.
 Eventually, after practice, they get more in than they miss.
 You have only just learned about Self-leadership, so it’s OK to drop the ball occasionally as long as you learn and improve.”

 This metaphor of learning to shoot basketball hoops, re-framed my client’s self-criticism to acceptance of the learning process.

 As a leader, speaker, or coach, you can use metaphors, analogies, and engaging stories to:

 The prospective client, as I mentioned earlier, has joined a new company has his MBA degree and a master’s in engineering, and believes he is on track for the C-suite.
 All of which is great, but he doesn’t know what he doesn’t know, and that is that it takes more than just competence to get to the C-Suite, you need your career to ‘take off’.